clearlinux/clear-linux-documentation/source/clear-linux/tutorials/kubernetes.rst

 Install Kubernetes and CRI runtimes
 ***********************************

-Kubernetes and a set of supported :abbr:`CRI (Container Runtime Interface)` runtimes are included in the `cloud-native-basic`_ bundle.
-To install the framework, enter the following command:
+Kubernetes, a set of supported :abbr:`CRI (Container Runtime Interface)` runtimes, and networking plugins, are included in the `cloud-native-basic`_ and `containers-basic`_ bundles.
+To install this framework, enter the following command:

 .. code-block:: bash

-   sudo swupd bundle-add cloud-native-basic
+   sudo swupd bundle-add cloud-native-basic containers-basic

 Configure Kubernetes
 ********************